techidaily/site-youtube-webster/source/_posts/o-loop-a-video-on-iphone-in-2024.md

 ![Loopideo Pro](https://images.wondershare.com/filmora/article-images/loopideo-pro-loop-videos.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/n-66V-LRK3Y?si=fNeB2pXCePeQli6E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Loopideo Pro is a more feature-filled app on the App Store.
 Loopideo allows you to make the videos loop an unlimited amount of times.
 You can also choose the formats that you want to convert the looping video into.
 This app also gives you the option to choose the playback speed and then can also convert it into GIF speed so that you can save it in your gallery.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/oP8grXxuy2o?si=uIRNhTYbecTcaC7J" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 4. [iMovie](https://apps.apple.com/us/app/imovie/id377298193)